Tennessee follows a "fault" system when it comes to financial responsibility for losses stemming from a car accident, including:

 As mentioned above, the primary method of complying with the Tennessee Financial Responsibility Law is to purchase liability car insurance coverage.
 The required minimum amounts of coverage in Tennessee are:

 Liability coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.

 Once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.

 Remember that liability coverage doesn't apply to your own injuries or vehicle damage after a Tennessee car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, collision coverage (optional in Tennessee) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.
 Note that collision or comprehensive might be required under the terms of a vehicle lease or financing agreement.

-Uninsured motorist (UM) coverage is not required in Tennessee, but this kind of coverage protects you and your passengers if the at-fault driver has no insurance, or if you're injured in a hit and run accident.
+Uninsured motorist (UM) coverage is not required in Tennessee, but this kind of coverage protects you if the at-fault driver has no insurance, or if you're injured in a hit and run accident.
 Keep in mind that UM coverage will not apply to vehicle damage.